GoogleChrome/web.dev/src/site/content/en/blog/perception-toolkit/index.md

 ---
 title: Visual searching with the Web Perception Toolkit
 subhead: Easy to use real-world interactivity
+authors:
-author: joemedley
+  - joemedley
 date: 2019-05-07
-hero: hero.jpg
+hero: hero.png
-alt: A man holds a phone up as if he is taking a photo.
+alt: A series of screens shows a phone camera scanning an image and generating a link.
 description: |
   Wouldn't it be great if users could search your site using their camera?
 tags: